floydhub/floyd-docs/docs/guides/serving.md

 You can also view a complete example [here](https://github.com/floydhub/fast-style-transfer/blob/master/app.py).

 !!! important "Pay attention to Race Conditions!"
     The uswgi application server will spawn 2 workers (processes) for serving your application.
 This can be a source of [race conditions](https://en.wikipedia.org/wiki/Race_condition#software)!
-Writing on disk when serving a model is considered not recommended, but if your use-case requires it, remember to lock the disk resources every time you write to them.
+Writing on disk when serving model is considered an anti-pattern, but if your use-case require it, please remember to lock the disk resources every time you will need to write and read from them.

+!!! warning "Environments available for serving mode"
+    Serving is available only for these environments:

+    - TensoFlow (`--env tensorlfow-1.5` and later)
+    - PyTorch (`--env pytorch-0.2` and later)

 ## Example: Deploying a Neural Style Transfer Model